Host Applications: After Effects CS5

 The technique is particularly useful if you have high dynamic range images, such as rendered 3DCG imagery or HDR photographs, and you want to bring their broad spectrum into a range more suitable for display on a computer monitor or television screen.

 There exist numerous tone mapping operators that approach this problem from different angles and achieve varying results.
 Some of these algorithms are quite simple in their computation and take very little time, while others perform extremely complex computations on the images and may take a minute or more per frame to compute.

 Lately, the effect has also become something of a fad in photographer’s circles, as a quick Flickr Search will show.

 Nonetheless, tone mapping is a very versatile technique that can be used for photorealistic as well as artistic effects.

 Atlas is free open source software under the GPL.
 The source code for the plug-in and the pfsmo library is included in the download as an Xcode project setup for compilation under Mac OS X 10.6.

 The 64-bit version of Atlas for Windows was compiled and kindly made available by Zbigniew “Ziggi” Szczęsny from Warsaw, Poland.

 Note that if you wish to compile the plug-in yourself you must install the After Effects SDK separately.
 I do not include the SDK in the download for practical and legal reasons.

-Atlas 0.4 is compatible with After Effects CS5 on Mac OS X and Windows (64-bit).
+Atlas 0.4 is compatible with After Effects CS5 on Windows and Mac OS X (64-bit).